 They want to know the facts of the incident itself.
 Then, depending upon the facts of that abuse or neglect situation, what has the individual done since that time?

 So, they’ll take this into account when this happens.
 Suppose something happened 15 years ago, and there’s been no incident since that time versus an incident six months ago.
 In that case, the Board will weigh how long ago the event occurred and whether there’s been any recurrence of the same behavior since then.

 Criminal Convictions: Conviction for Abuse and Neglect of a Child

-The amount of time between the incident now is probably the most critical factor.
-And then, as I said before, having no criminal incidents since that time is also important.
+The amount of time between the incident now is the most critical factor.
+And then, as I said, having no criminal incidents since that time is also essential.
 If you’ve had subsequent children without any issues, that goes towards the incident being an isolated thing.
 If you’ve had multiple incidents substantiated and put on the registry, that will be a difficult hurdle to overcome.

 Positive Behavioral Changes

 Ultimately, they want to see that the individual has learned their lesson, incorporated positive changes into their lives, and ensured that these behaviors don’t recur.
 So, that is how you can prove to the Board that you have rehabilitated from an abuse or neglect substantiated claim with DCS.